Bulgasari

-Bulgasari is a lost 1962 South Korean kaiju film directed and edited by Kim Myeong-je.
-Produced by Kwang Seong Films Co., Ltd., it was the first monster film to be made in South Korea, as well as the first Korean film to use special effects.
-The film stars Choi Moo-ryong as Nam Hyeong / Bulgasari alongside Um Aing-ran, Gang Mi-ae, Kim Dong-won, and Lee Up-dong.
-In the film, a skilled martial artist is resurrected as an iron-eating monster in order to exact revenge on those who murdered him.
+Bulgasari at the End of Songdo, or simply Bulgasari, is a lost 1962 South Korean kaiju film directed and edited by Kim Myeong-je.
+Produced by Kwang Seong Films, it was the first monster movie to be made in South Korea, as well as the first Korean film to use special effects.
+It stars Choi Moo-ryong as Nam Hyeong, a martial artist who is resurrected as the iron-eating monster Bulgasari to have revenge on his murderers.

 Bulgasari was reported to have begun production on November 26, 1961.
-It was inspired by the legendary Korean monster of the same name and heavily influenced by Godzilla.
-Principal photography began on February 28, 1962, and wrapped on March 24.
+It was inspired by the legendary Korean monster of the same name and heavily influenced by Godzilla (1954).
+On an approximately ₩3.5 million budget, Bulgasari began principal photography on February 28, 1962, and wrapped on March 24.

-Bulgasari premiered at the Myungbo Theater in Seoul on December 1, 1962.
-The film received negative reviews from critics, especially because of its unconvincing effects, direction, and acting.
+Bulgasari was released theatrically in South Korea on December 1, 1962.
+The film received negative reviews from critics, especially because of its unconvincing special effects, direction, and acting.
 Believed to have disappeared shortly after its release, the film is considered a significant feature in the history of South Korean cinema and one of the most sought-after lost kaiju films.
-Shin Sang-ok directed a remake of the film in 1985.
+Shin Sang-ok directed a 1985 remake of the film during his abduction in North Korea.

 Plot

-As Bulgasari is considered a lost film, this synopsis is derived from the review featured in the December 7, 1962 issue of The Chosun Ilbo and a summary at the Korean Movie Database.

-In feudal Korea, during the late Goryeo Dynasty, an experienced martial artist named Nam Hyeong is slaughtered by traitors.
-His hatred makes him resurrected as the iron-eating monster, known as Bulgasari, to seek revenge.
+In Songdo, during the late Goryeo dynasty, an experienced martial artist named Nam Hyeong is slaughtered by traitors.
+His hatred makes him resurrected as the iron-eating monster, known as the Bulgasari, to seek revenge.